toddrgarner/toddrgarner/README.md

 React front end and back end at the moment.
 I'm now focusing studying on algorithms and interview questions as well coding, coding, and more coding to strengthing the skills I've just learned in bootcamp.

-Thank you for visiting my page, lets connect!
+Thank you for stopping by, lets connect!